 We see, then, that when God's servants are faithful to their stewardship it is often found that their income increases.
 Usually with the increase of income there is also an increase in the ability to give.
 Many are aware, however, of the serious temptation to increase considerably their personal expenditure, on their home, themselves, or on pleasure, and so fail, in part if not in whole, in using faithfully the extra money which God has sent them.
 Many can bear the test of poverty: not all can resist the temptations of plenty.
 An increase of income, therefore, calls for increased watchfulness and prayer.
 As we have already mentioned, John Wesley sought to avoid this pitfall by practising and preaching 'Get all you can, save all you can, give all you can'.
 His followers were to be first industrious, then thrifty and finally generous.
-There is a world of practical wisdom in this counsel than them all, since it was all that she had (Mk. xii.
-42).
+There is a world of practical wisdom in this counsel cast in only one, but because she had cast in more than them all, since it was all that she had (Mark 12:42).

 In the case of the Christian, his giving is appraised in heaven not only on the basis of how much has been given, but on how much has been kept back.
-The widow, for example, was commended not because she had cast in two mites when others had cast in only one, but because she had cast in more
+The widow, for example, was commended not because she had cast in two mites when others had